Do you test your soil? Here’s why it’s worth taking the time to lay the groundwork for a better garden next year.

 Home test kits are available but they are not as accurate or thorough as professional testing.
 Contact your county extension office for soil testing information and instructions.
 Most have websites; fees for soil testing, along with the proper forms, can be found there.
 Here’s a list of cooperative extension services by state.

-Taking a Soil Test
+How To Take a Soil Test

 - To take a representative sample, scrape away any surface litter, plant residues, leaves, etc.